antu2010/Ufin-A-Wii-U-Jellyfin-client/README.md

 ## Credits

+Credits
-credits to https://github.com/GaryOderNichts/FFmpeg-wiiu for making ffmpeg work on the Wii u
+Huge credit to https://github.com/GaryOderNichts/FFmpeg-wiiu for his work on FFmpeg for Wii U. Ufin uses this work for its Wii U FFmpeg backend.